-In April 2015, the country’s legislature approved changes to the country’s Federal Law of Firearms and Explosives introduced by President Enrique Peña Nieto.
+In 2015, the country’s legislature approved changes to the country’s Federal Law of Firearms and Explosives introduced by President Enrique Peña Nieto.
 It allows foreigners who work in customs, immigration, or high-level government security agents to carry guns in Mexico, as well as allowing Mexican officials in the same areas to carry guns abroad.
-Another bill expected to be signed by the president early this year would make the possession of gun cartridges and magazines illegal with penalties of between two and five years in prison, as well as fines.
+Another bill signed by Peña Nieto that same year made the possession of gun cartridges and magazines illegal and increased penalties to two and five years in prison, as well as raised fines.

-Under Venezuelan law on the books, gun possession by civilians is restricted and is not guaranteed by law.
+Under Venezuelan law on the books, gun possession by civilians is supposed to be restricted but not guaranteed.
 In 2002, Congress passed the Law of Disarmament, which established guidelines for collecting illegal weapons and banned guns in places where alcohol is served as well as public meeting places.

 In the legislation, Maduro established a new disarmament campaign to provide incentives for civilians to give up their guns.
-Close to 8,000 guns were turned in last year and more than 26,000 guns were destroyed in 2014, when the country registered the second highest homicide rate in the world.
+Close to 8,000 guns were turned in or confiscated in 2015 and more than 26,000 guns were destroyed in 2014, when the country registered the second highest homicide rate in the world.